№07cli toolsby tapan meena

 }

-for (const slot of preferences.slots) {
+for (const value of dimensions[dimension]) {

 }